 CBD - For the conservation of species, ecosystems, and natural resources

-Taking the lead in conserving biological diversity, the Convention on Biological Diversity, CBD focuses on sustainable use and fair distribution of profits derived from genetic resources.
+Taking the lead in conserving biological diversity, the Convention on Biological Diversity, CBD, focuses on the conservation and sustainable use of biodiversity and fair distribution of profits derived from genetic resources.
+All countries that have signed and ratified the Convention have committed to contributing to the joint work to achieve the objectives of the Convention.

-Convention on Biological Diversity, is one of three so called Rio conventions, adopted at the UN Earth Summit in Rio de Janeiro in 1992.
-The other conventions are the United Nations Framework Convention on Climate Change, UNFCCC, and United Nations Convention to Combat Desertification, UNCCD.
+Convention on Biological Diversity, is one of three so-called Rio conventions, adopted at the UN Earth Summit in Rio de Janeiro in 1992.
+The other two conventions are the United Nations Framework Convention on Climate Change, UNFCCC, and United Nations Convention to Combat Desertification, UNCCD.

 New goals for biological diversity

 In December 2022 the CBD COP15 was held in Montreal, Canada.
-Based on the previous strategic plan for 2010-2020, the participating countries agreed upon a new global framework and a strategic plan for biological diversity stretching to 2050.
+Based on the previous strategic plan for 2010-2020, the participating countries agreed upon a new global framework and a strategic plan for biological diversity stretching to 2050, the Kunming-Montreal Global Biodiversity Framework.

-The goals of the new global framework are expected to contribute to turning the negative trend in loss of biological diversity and the extinction of animals and plants.
-The framework also includes action targets regarding for example financing and participation of various stakeholders such as indigenous peoples and local communities, women, and youth.
+The goals of the global framework are expected to contribute to stopping and reversing the negative trend in loss of biological diversity and the extinction of animals and plants.
+The framework also includes action targets for implementation measures on for example financing and participation of various stakeholders such as indigenous peoples and local communities, women, and youth.
+The framework includes targets and measures aimed at government, business, academia, civil society and the public.

 The new framework includes four long-term goals to be reached by 2050, and 23 action targets.
 One of the most important goals focuses on the protection of 30 percent of the earth’s land and sea areas by 2030.
 Another goal states that wealthy countries will support developing countries with resources to protect biological diversity.
 Other goals cover areas such as the rights of indigenous peoples, sustainable use of natural resources, and sustainable production and consumption.